 Methicillin-resistant Staphylococcus Aureus (MRSA) is a type of staph bacteria that is resistant to beta-lactam-antibiotics.
 In the community, most MRSA infections are skin infections.
 More severe or potentially life-threatening MRSA infections occur most frequently among patients in healthcare settings.

 MRSA is common in many countries, particularly in hospitals but so far less common in Sweden.
 To prevent it from spreading people who have been in contact with the medical services in other countries or in regions where MRSA is more common, as either a patient or as staff, are therefore to undergo MRSA-testing before they can participate in clinic-based work or studies.
-Incoming students who have been active in hospital environments (or been patients themselves) outside Sweden during the last six months must therefor according to Swedish law (the Swedish Communicable Diseases Act, Smittskyddslagen) be screened for MRSA upon arrival at Karolinska Institutet
+Incoming students who have been active in hospital environments (or been patients themselves) outside Sweden and the Nordic countries during the last six months must therefor according to Swedish law (the Swedish Communicable Diseases Act, Smittskyddslagen) be screened for MRSA upon arrival at Karolinska Institutet